 Feeder role: Information security analyst, incident responder

 As a penetration tester (pen tester for short), you’ll help businesses identify their security weaknesses before malicious hackers can do the same.
-You do this by attempting to breach computer networks, with the permission of the company.
+You do this by attempting to breach computer networks with the company’s permission.
 Tasks might include:

 Planning, designing, and carrying out penetration tests